evaafi/sdk/docs/README.md

 ## Additional

-In the `supply` and `liquidation` operations, jettons can be involved, which means that the first message should be sent not to the master contract, but to the jetton wallet.
+In the `supply` and `liquidation` operations may involve jettons, which means that the first message must be sent to the jetton's wallet rather than to the master contract.

-In this case, the SDK will calculate the jetton wallet address and send the message to it, so no additional actions are required from the developer.
+In this case, the SDK will calculate the jetton wallet address and send the message to it, so no additional actions are required.
 The only change is to add optional fields `responseDestination` and `forwardAmount`.

 ## Extended Documentation